Perform Your Best And Make A Good Impression

 Do Not Be Unprepared

 Be ready 100% of the time.
-Pretend you’re being judged as soon as you arrive on site, because once you are in view, you can be sure that you are already being evaluated.
+Pretend you’re being judged as soon as you arrive on-site.
+Once you are in view, you can be sure that you are already being evaluated.
 Do not start performing without warming up.
 If you start singing, dancing or playing an instrument and you are a little off, your first impression could be tarnished.
 Have fun with it, but act as if you are auditioning for American Idol and a life-changing opportunity.

 First and foremost, if you are performing and make a mistake, keep going!
 Professionals do not stop or walk off stage.
 For all you know, the audience (or judges) might not know of the mistake (just you).
 Act as if it is part of your performance.
 This is appealing to music professionals.
 It shows how you treat adversity and if you have what it takes to be great.
 Who knows, the mistake during your performance and how you improvise could impress the judges.